We will use Etsy.com and the Necklaces section as an example website for both of the navigation options.

 4. The text and the url behind the element will be automatically extracted for you.

-All of the selections will also be put into a new entry due to the fact that you selected many similar elements on the page.
+All of the selections will also be put into a new entry due to the fact that you selected many similar elements on the page (hidden under list icon ).
 In Excel, the new entry will become a sheet of two columns that will contain the extracted name and the url of each product.

-5. Click on the + button next to the "Begin new entry in selection1" command.
+5. Click on the + button next to the "Select selection1" command.
 You can also rename this command by clicking on the text and typing in "products".

 6. From the tool box, choose the "Click" tool.
 The click command lets you go to another page or click through any link that opens a new page.